 RAF ODIHAM, U.K. – The U.K. defense ministry is negotiating with Boeing about retrofitting its CH-47 Chinooks with a Digital Automatic Flight Control System (DAFCS).
 Officials are looking to upgrade the existing Royal Air Force’s fleet of 46 Chinooks – which are currently fitted with analogue AFCS – in a bid to further standardize the fleet.
 A decision whether to go ahead with the program is expected in October.
 The move comes as RAF crews build experience from flying ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.K. Looks Toward All-Digital Chinook Fleet".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.K. Looks Toward All-Digital Chinook Fleet".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.